All Buick models score well in occupant protection factors

 The Takata Airbag Recall, the largest recall of its type in North America, affects virtually all manufacturers.
 Buick is one of these manufacturers.

-- Front seat belt cables on 2009 to 2014 Buick Enclaves can wear out and fail.
+Front seat belt cables from 2009 to 2014 Buick Enclaves can wear out and fail.
 A recall notice is in effect for this problem.

 Tips for Finding the Lowest Buick Car Insurance Rates